The 8 best hot brushes that deliver a frizz-free, salon-worthy blow dry at home

 Reasons to avoid

 With almost 30,000 reviews on Amazon, the Revlon One-Step Volumiser is easily one of the most famous tools in the category, gliding through even very thick hair with relative ease.
-Because of its design, we found that this brush could be placed fairly close to the scalp and underneath sections of hair, achieving the much-coveted bounce and volume many would usually see from a salon blow dry.
+Because of its design, I found this brush could be placed fairly close to the scalp and underneath sections of hair, achieving the much-coveted bounce and volume many would usually see from a salon blow dry.

 That being said, it does heat up quickly and intensely, which is why it's all the more essential that you apply heat protection for hair before styling with this hot brush (in the same way that you would when using your best hair straighteners).
 This will help to preserve your hair's health.
 Torn between the Revlon vs Drybar Hot Brush options?
 Our detailed comparison of the two tools should help you make a decision.